-\ The authors are grateful to David Brown, Tilman Brück, Vladimir Gimpelson, Rostislaw Kapeliushnikov, Alexander Muravyev and audiences at the Annual Scottish Economic Association Conference in April 2007, in Perth, and at the 8th International Conference of the Higher School of Economics in April 2007, in Moscow, for comments and suggestions.
+&lt;sup>\ The authors are grateful to David Brown, Tilman Brück, Horst Entorf, Vladimir Gimpelson, Andrea Ichino, Rostislaw Kapeliushnikov, Alexander Muravyev and audiences at the Annual Scottish Economic Association Conference in April 2007, in Perth, the 8th International Conference of the Higher School of Economics in April 2007, in Moscow, the International Conference "Labor Markets in Developing and Transition Economies: Emerging Policy and Analytical Issues" at the University of Michigan in May 2007, the DFG workshop in Nuremberg in October 2007 and the lunchtime seminar at the University of Bologna for comments and suggestions.
 Dohmen and Lehmann acknowledge financial support from the Deutsche Forschungsgemeinschaft (DFG) within the research program "Flexibilisierungspotenziale bei heterogenen Arbeitsmärkten" (DFGSP1169).
 Lehmann and Schaffer are grateful to the European Commission for financial support within the 6th framework project "Economic and Social Consequences of Industrial Restructuring in Russia and Ukraine" (ESCIRRU).
 Schaffer also thanks the William Davidson Institute and the U.S. Department of State (Title VIII) for financial support.